waqaspathan00/menu-maker/README.md

+## Installation Guide for backend
+1. Clone the repository
+2. Open the repository in your preferred code editor
+3. From the command line, run ```python manage.py runserver```
+4. Now open Postman and go to one of the following urls
+   1. localhost:8000/create
+      1. for POSTing menu data to Firestore
+   2. localhost:8000/create/menu_name
+      1. for GETing menu data from Firestore

 ## Inspiration
 In my area, I have a lot of small business owners.
 More specifically, individuals who cook and sell food straight from their homes.